-There is a shift among the seniors and the youngest towards the Swing category.
+There is a shift among the seniors and the youngest towards the Pluralist category.

-Nevertheless, there is a clearer distinction between the pre- and post-65 demographic groups, with the former likely to be Conservatives and the latter,
+Nevertheless, there is a clearer distinction between the pre- and post-65 demographic groups.

 Conclusion

 The association of pluralist values with higher socioeconomic status is still strong.
 Will support for pluralism reach a stable plateau or will it grow?